MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 6. Secure your SSH configuration by setting the appropriate permissions, ownership, and updating the configuration file.

     `chmod -R go= ~/.ssh`

     `chown -R mainuser:mainuser ~/.ssh`

     Open the SSH configuration file with nano:

-        `sudo nano /etc/ssh/sshd_config`

-    Enter your user password (the one you were supposed to remember).
+    `sudo nano /etc/ssh/sshd_config`.
+Then enter your user password (the one you were supposed to remember).

     Find and change the following lines: